leomfn/lent/README.md

 ## Development notes

+### Database initialization

+If you don't provide a database (e. g. from earlier usage of the program), a sqlite database file will be created at the first start of the program.
+This is defined in the *init.sh* shell script.

 ### Development environment

 You'll need docker and docker compose to run the development container.
 You must supply a *.env.dev* file that holds the necessary environment variables (see [Environment variables](#environment-variables)).

-Start the development container using `docker compose up -d --build`.
-The *docker-compose.yml* file holds the configuration for the production environment, however, it is overwritten by *docker-compose.override.yml*, which holds development specific settings.
+Start the development container using `docker compose watch`.
+The *docker-compose.yml* file holds the configuration for the production environment, however, it is overwritten by *docker-compose.override.yml*, which holds development specific settings. [`watch`](https://docs.docker.com/compose/file-watch/) will listen to code changes made in */src* and sync the changes to the container, which the Django development server will pick up, resulting in a hot-reload.

 The *Dockerfile* is set to execute *init.sh* which, if `DEBUG='ON'`, will start the development server.
 The server is automatically restarted when you change the local source code.